 As an approaching taxi filled my sight, the prospect of a hot shower at home filled me with temporary comfort.
 Without delay, I grabbed the door for the old lady and rushed myself in right behind.

 As the taxi drove into the main street (Connaught Road Central), I looked out of the side window and examined my immediate surroundings.
-I was heavy-hearted witnessing the aftermath of violence—political slogans sprayed onto buildings, dismantled trash cans, and scattered debris.
+Witnessing the aftermath of violence—political slogans sprayed onto buildings, dismantled trash cans, and scattered debris, I was heavy-hearted. and ached.
 Somehow, it reminded me of The Purge.

 Leaving behind the chaotic backdrop, I peered at the stranger sitting next to me every so often.
 She remained serene and quiet this whole time without displaying much emotion on her face.
 Perhaps the protest was not all that upsetting compared to her painful recollection of World War II.
-Though, with her presence, I felt a heartwarming sense of calm I was much grateful for that night.
+Though, with her presence, I felt a heartwarming sense of calm I was much grateful for during a night of chaos.

 Without too many detours, the taxi arrived at her destination, Babington Path.
 She struggled her way out while thanking me again and again.
 In my seat, I watched her hobble up the slope in front of her apartment building, wondering if she had anyone waiting for her.